Skip to content

 Quick troubleshooting

-• High cacheWrite on most turns: check for volatile system-prompt inputs and verify model/provider supports your cache settings.
+• High cacheWrite on most turns: check for volatile system-prompt inputs and verify that your model/provider supports prompt caching.

 Related docs: